alphagov/govuk-developer-docs/source/manual/connect-to-vcloud-director.html.md

 This includes virtual machines, gateways, firewalls and VPNs between providers.

 To access vCloud Director, you will need to connect to a Carrenza-provided VPN.
-The instructions below are for using the Cisco AnyConnect VPN client, but it should also be possible to use OpenConnect.
+You can use either Cisco AnyConnect or OpenConnect as a VPN client for this.

-## Setting up the Cisco AnyConnect VPN profile (one-off process)
+## Setting up the Cisco AnyConnect VPN profile on a Mac

 1. Clone the govuk-secrets private Git repo.
 The repo is very large but there is no need to download the full history.
 ```